Digital-Alchemy-TS/documentation/docs/core/advanced/index.md

 - Deploying to production and tuning log output for an aggregator
 - Writing a CLI tool or migration script
 - Building an HTTP server that needs per-request log correlation
+- Setting up multiple entrypoints (serverless functions, worker + API) that share one bootstrap
+- Building a bootstrap wrapper for a multi-service platform